Roles of boundary and equation-of-motion terms in cosmological correlation functions: Summary

 The crucial difference between the two formalisms boils down to how derivatives in the interactions are treated.
 In the operator formalism, the derivatives directly act on operators and we evaluated the differentiated operators in the correlation functions, whereas in the path-integral formalism, we evaluate all by the free propagators and the derivatives act on the propagators rather than operators.
 Either method would give a correct result, so long as we carefully treat the boundary and the EOM terms.
 These observations resolve some misleading statements, particularly for the EOM terms that they trivially vanish.
 With the understanding developed in this work, it would be rather straightforward to consider higher-order corrections, for which we have also given a few comments.
 In particular, it has been known that consistency relations play crucial roles in proving the conservation of super-Hubble curvature perturbations against possible time-dependence from loop corrections (see e.g.,~\cite{Pimentel:2012tw}), and as we have partially seen, the boundary or the EOM terms may become responsible for the consistency relations of sub-Hubble modes, which would contribute to the ultraviolet part of the loop calculations.
 As long as the boundary and the EOM terms are correctly treated, we would be able to compute arbitrarily higher-order corrections precisely.

-In future work, we can apply the two formalisms to the calculation of one-loop corrections for single-field inflation with a temporal ultra-slow-roll phase.
+Even in transient ultra-slow-roll models, the consistency relations should hold for super-Hubble modes that exit the Hubble horizon well before the ultra-slow-roll stage.
+If it is the case, we expect the decoupling of such $\zeta$ since it is a consequence of residual spacetime symmetry.
+In this sense, proving consistency relations as we perform in this work is a key to understand one-loop corrections to super-Hubble curvature perturbations.
+In our separate work~\cite{Kawaguchi:2024rsv}, we have indeed shown that EOM terms are necessary to prove the consistency relations in transient ultra-slow-roll inflation models, which accordingly proves the absence of large one-loop corrections to the large-scale power spectrum.
+Therefore, the boundary and EOM terms we have addressed in this work should never be missed in any inflationary models.

 It was also shown that the same consistency relation as the Maldacena's one holds for more general slow-variation single-field inflation in Horndeski's theories with second-order field equations of motion \cite{DeFelice:2013ar} (see also Ref.~\cite{DeFelice:2011uc}), by picking up dominant boundary and EOM terms in the cubic action with the interaction picture.
 It will be of interest to formally apply our prescription of the operator and path-integral formalisms to such more general theories to provide a more rigorous proof for the consistency relations.